 When we think of major figures in the history of science, many names come to mind.
 Einstein, Newton, Kepler, Galileo – all great theorists and thinkers who left an indelible mark during their lifetime.
 In many cases, the full extent of their contributions would not be appreciated until after their death.
-But those of us that are alive today are fortunate to have a great scientist among us who has made considerable contributions, and is still alive and kicking – Dr. Stephen Hawking.
+But those of us that are alive today are fortunate to have a great scientist among us who made considerable contributions – Dr. Stephen Hawking.

-Considered by many to be the “modern Einstein”, Hawking’s work in cosmology and theoretical physics is unmatched among his contemporaries.
-In addition to his work on gravitational singularities and quantum mechanics, he is also responsible for discovering that black holes emit radiation.
-On top of that, Hawking is a cultural icon, endorsing countless causes, appearing on many television shows as himself, and penning several books that have made science accessible to a wider audience.
+Considered by many to be the “modern Einstein”, Hawking’s work in cosmology and theoretical physics was unmatched among his contemporaries.
+In addition to his work on gravitational singularities and quantum mechanics, he was also responsible for discovering that black holes emit radiation.
+On top of that, Hawking was a cultural icon, endorsing countless causes, appearing on many television shows as himself, and penning several books that have made science accessible to a wider audience.

 Hawking was born on January 8th, 1942 (the 300th anniversary of the death of Galileo) in Oxford, England.
 His parents, Frank and Isobel Hawking, were both students at Oxford University, where Frank studied medicine and Isobel studied philosophy, politics and economics.
 The couple originally lived in Highgate, a suburb of London, but moved to Oxford to get away from the bombings during World War II and give birth to their child in safety.
 The two would go on to have two daughters, Philippa and Mary, and one adopted son, Edward.